 To describe Malbec wine, we must start with its visual aspect.
 The wine often displays a deep, inky purple colour that hints at its intensity and depth.
 The body of a Malbec can be a telltale sign of its upbringing, often ranging from medium to full-bodied.
 The wine's legs, those slow-moving droplets that meander down the side of the glass, speak of its structure and alcohol content, suggesting a richness that carries through from sight to palate.

 Depending on the wine region where it was produced, Malbec can be more or less heavy.
-For example, Malbec wines from Argentina are usually heavier, meaning that they are full bodied, have intense tannins and dark, juicy fruit flavors.
+For example, Malbec wines from Argentina are usually heavier, meaning that they produce a full bodied red wine with intense tannins and dark, juicy fruit flavors.

 The nose is greeted with an intricate bouquet when the wine is swirled in the glass.
 Malbec's aromatic notes can be dissected into primary, secondary, and tertiary aromas, each layer adding to its allure: